Welcome to our review of the best canvas tent currently on the market!

-If you want to turn some heads when you turn up to your next campsite, look no further than this bell tent from DANCHEL.
+If you want to turn some heads when you turn up to your next campsite, look no further than this canvas bell tent from DANCHEL.

 The biggest selling point for this canvas bell-shaped tent is the two stove jacks that come with it, allowing you to safely use a stove inside.
 Wood-burning stoves can revolutionize winter camping trips, making them cozy and comfortable rather than a battle against the elements.

-Having a usable stove inside your tent is also a blessing for drying damp, cold clothes if it rains.
+Having a usable stove inside your canvas tent is also a blessing for drying damp, cold clothes if it rains.

 There is a stove jack on the roof as well as on the sidewall which means you have a choice where you want to place your stove.

 Another great feature of this tent is the bottom of the tent unzips from the roof and walls to open the space up and give a sheltered but airy covering.

 A downside of bell tents is that they are often single-room structures which means you’re not likely to get much privacy in the canvas tent if you’re camping with a group.

-This is a great luxury tent that can feel like a home away from home and is great for getting out all year round.
+This is a great luxury canvas tent that can feel like a home away from home and is great for getting out all year round.